 You must be thinking where these file formats are.
 These file formats are available when you see the save dialogue box.
 Under the Save as type, we can see many of the available file formats in the computer system.

-If you look at the above image the first extension operating system recognises is Excel Workbook (*.xlsx) format and all the other remaining formats follow after.
+If you look at the above image, the first extension operating system recognizes is Excel Workbook (*.xlsx) format, and all the other remaining formats follow after.